 Learning and Teaching

-UWE has established strong links with employers offering placements including large multinationals such as Mini, Disney, Microsoft, Intel and Warner Brothers in addition to local small to medium sized enterprises, charities and agencies.
-Roles are across marketing and business disciplines such as advertising, PR, event management and agency account handlers.
+UWE Bristol has strong links with employers, including large multinationals such as Mini, Disney, Microsoft, Intel and Warner Brothers.
+Furthermore, smaller local enterprises, charities and agencies.

 Study year abroad

-The society exists to provide a well-utilised local business network for employees and students and recently received a UWE grant to run workshops for local businesses to help improve their marketing, including a re-branding project with the UWE Students' Union.
+In the past, it's received UWE Bristol grants to run marketing workshops for local businesses, including a re-branding project with the UWE Students' Union.